-Mary Hickox, ‘15, recently received a national scholarship from Alpha Psi Omega, a National Theatre Honor Society.
-With the help of Phyllis Gibbs, chair of the theatre arts department, Mary applied for the APO award and won with an essay entitled, “I Want To Be An Actress.”
+Mary Hickox, ‘15, received a national scholarship from Alpha Psi Omega, a National Theatre Honor Society.
+With the help of Phyllis Gibbs, former chair of the theatre arts department, Mary applied for the APO award and won with an essay entitled, “I Want To Be An Actress.”
 The Alpha Psi Omega scholarship is given to a student who plans on using the scholarship to further his or her education and/or professional goals in theater.

 But a scholarship is only where Mary’s story begins.
 This story isn’t about an award, but about one student’s passionate journey through the beginning of her college career.